confluence/python-textbok/python_notes/02_Python_Basics.rst

         # Nothing prevents us from accidentally setting print_style to 4, 90 or "spoon", so we put in this fallback just in case:
         print("Unknown style option!")

 In the above example, the values ``1``, ``2`` and ``3`` are not important -- they are completely meaningless.
 You could equally well use ``4``, ``5`` and ``6`` or the strings ``'lower'``, ``'upper'`` and ``'capital'``.
 The only important thing is that the three values must be different.
-If we used the numbers directly instead of the constants the program would be confusing to read.
+If we used the numbers directly instead of the constants the program would be much more confusing to read.
 Using meaningful strings would make the code more readable, but you could accidentally make a spelling mistake while setting one of the values and not notice -- if you mistype the name of one of the constants you are more likely to get an error straight away.

 Some Python libraries define common constants for your convenience, for example::